kstine93/trainings/git/git_notes.md

 - user.email = what email will be used to sign off your git commits
 - core.editor = base core editor.
 If you don't enter a commit message, for example, git will open this editor and ask you to enter the commit message there.

+---

+## Git commit messages best practices
+Adding a sufficient level of detail to commit messages helps you navigate the commit log later on.
+- Poor message: `"updated resources.txt file"`
+  - This message says nothing about what changes were actually made - and git will already record which files were edited, so this adds no new information
+- O.k. message: `"added 'fastAPI' and 'datetime' module dependencies to resources.txt file"`
+  - This message says more specifically what we are doing - already making it easier to look through the commit log and see the flow of changes
+- Good message: `"Jira#12003 added 'fastAPI' and 'datetime' module dependencies to resources.txt file"`
+  - If we are working on a specific project or issue, we can and should reference the name of that in our commit - this makes it much easier to find and filter all of the commits related to specific tickets.